Skip to content

 [SeSNUnitTest(@"<path to .sstest>")]

-We just mark this test as a wrapper for concrete Rapise test instance.
+This attribute simply marks the test as a wrapper for a specific Rapise test instance.

 Installing NUnit

-It is installation package file, so only thing that you need to do after download is to double click on that file.
+This is an installation package file, so the only thing you need to do after downloading is to double-click the file.

 clip0066